aimms/how-to/Articles/121/121-set-index-element-parameter.rst

 .. image:: images/Screenshot_20.png

-And we will assign value 1 (box checked) if a player palys the position.
+And we will assign value 1 (box checked) if a player plays the position.

 .. image:: images/Screenshot_21.png